curityio/spa-using-curitytokenhandler/README.md

 ## Run the End-to-end Flow

-The SPA can be quickly run in an end-to-end flow on a development computer by following these guides:
+The SPA can be quickly run in an end-to-end flow on a development computer by following this guide:

 - [Deployment Instructions](/DEPLOYMENT.md)